Join for FREE

 Costa Rica, February 2005

 Female green overall including upper wings and tail, with yellow underwings.
-Similarly to the basic plumage male, she has lemon streaking on underparts that become more solid lemon on belly and undertail coverts.
-She has dusky-black lores with a pale supraloral stripe continuing above and behind the eye and reddish legs.
+Similarly to non-breeding male, but has lemon streaking on underparts that become more solid lemon on belly and undertail coverts.
+Dusky-black lores with a pale supraloral stripe continuing above and behind the eye and reddish legs.

-All red-legged honeycreepers are born green and the males moult and put on their distinctive colors a bit later.
+Immature green overall; the males moult and put on their distinctive colours a bit later.

 [edit] Distribution